muskanTaza/Dash.Readme-docs/docs/Payin/apac-asia-pacific/philippines-2/direct-debit-php.md

 ## Step 2: Confirm a payin

 Confirm the payin created in step 1 using the [confirm payin API](https://docs.tazapay.com/reference/confirm-payin).
 Upon confirmation of the payin, a redirection URL is generated.
-The status of the payin moves to requires_action
+The status of the payin moves to requires_action.

+**Supported Banks - BPI, RCBC, UnionBank, ChinaBank**

 ### Sample cURL